tulip-control/dd/doc.md

 This functionality is implemented with `image`, `preimage` and `rename` in `dd.autoref`.
 Note that (pre)image contains substitution, unlike `and_exists`.

-Renaming in `autoref` is more efficient, but restricted to pairs of neighboring variables.
+Renaming in `autoref` is more efficient.
 The function `cudd.rename` handles renames to variables not in the support.
 The function `cudd.compose` handles arbitrary renames, with the associated complexity of vector composition within CUDD.